-We considered developing an approach that takes into account normative reference data.
-However, testing this approach (by using, e.g., data of the Robert Koch-Institute, 2013c) resulted in a high number of cases to be reviewed but was not very sensitive to possible true validity issues of some cases.
-Instead, we chose an empirical approach for the checking routine.
+For the first data collections, we chose an empirical approach for the checking routine based on the distributions of body measures.
 For each age and gender group, we ranked the values and set a 2.5 % percent cut-off at both the top and bottom of the distribution in order to identify typing errors or implausible values.
 Until the age of 20, each age group formed its own reference group.
 From the age of 20 onwards, the intervals were expanded to 5-year intervals.
 In addition to this indicator, which was specific for each data collection, we used further criteria that benefited from the comparison between data collections.
-First, we will describe these additional criteria for each body measurement.
-Subsequently, we describe the corrections that were conducted based on all checking routines combined.